 After Clara steals the opportunity to become immortal, she is confronted by the “Brotherhood” of immortals.
 When asked about her history she says, “I was a harlot.”
 Darvell, who is trying to champion her says, “but that is in the past.” only to have the truly scary Savella say “some things are eternal”.

-In this film we learn that living forever condemns us to be eternally who we are.
-What makes us monster, what keeps us isolated from others and locked away from love and hope is our refusal to acknowledge that.
+In this film, we learn that living forever condemns us to be eternally who we are.
+What makes us a monster, what keeps us isolated from others and locked away from love and hope is our refusal to acknowledge that.

 Let The Right One In: monstrous hunger and honest love

-Even with subtitles, the dialog grips the imagination, as much for what it does not say.
+Even with subtitles, the dialogue grips the imagination, as much for what it does not say.
 Here is an example